testOpenQ/OpenQ-DRM-Frontend/README.md

 git clone https://github.com/OpenQDev/OpenQ-DRM-Frontend && cd OpenQ-DRM-Frontend && cp .env.sample .env && yarn && yarn dev
 ```

-The app is running now but you need still need to fill in the blanks in the `.env` file.
+The app is running now but you still need to fill in the blanks in the `.env` file.

 ## T3 App